Japanese Porcelain marks

 |

 804. Japanese porcelain, "Fine China Japan, "Golden Rose" (pattern), "MSI".
 Retro style decoration, later part of 20th century.
 'Fine China' seems to be used consistently as a brand name under which several patterns are/were sold such as Golden Rose, Platinum Rose, Golden Wheat, Platinum Wheat, Cherry Blossom, English Garden, and St. Regis.
-The M$ might indicate that the set was marketed under the name of 'Signature Series'
+The M$ is referring to the designer Max Schonfeld.

 |